mindymallory/PriceAnalysis/01-PrimerforGrain.Rmd

 What's the difference between Sweet Corn one buys from the grocery store and field corn (the focus of much of this course)?

-Sweet corn has been bred so that the kernals contain a high sugar content.
+Sweet corn has been bred so that the kernels contain a high sugar content.
 It is harvested green (as you probably knew), and must be consumed quickly, or processed by canning or freezing within a few hours.
-After a few hours, the sugars in the kernals begin to turn to starch.
+After a few hours, the sugars in the kernels begin to turn to starch.

 Since sweet corn is harvested green and deteriorates rapidly, harvest must take place quickly from start to finish.